jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ### Writing an Objective Function for a Constrained Optimisation

-For an unconstrained optimisation, your objective function must:
+For an constrained optimisation, your objective function must:
 * Take a SNOBFit object (an instance of the SNOBFit class) as its only argument
 * Return a 2D array of objective function values at each set of input parameters
 * Each row of the output array corresponds to the set of property values at a different set of reaction conditions